 After deciphering the glyphs of the subway map I soon found myself in Shibuya and walked across the famous crossing, the busiest pedestrian walkway in the world.
 To say that I stood out from the crowd would be the understatement of the year.
 I am the domino brick, hear me roar.

 I soon grew bored at seeing the immaculate palms of security, so after an extremely black Brazilian coffee at Pronto I decided to explore the eastern part of Shinjuku as the sun set.
-This is a completely different story from the west side since it is Tokyo’s liveliest night spot and the location of the notorious district Kabukicho.
+This is a completely different story from the stern west side, since it is Tokyo’s liveliest night spot and the location of the notorious district Kabukicho.
+I walked along the neon-drenched street of Yasukuni-dori Ave, where Bill Murray’s character arrived by taxi in the first scenes of Lost in Translation, and dived headfirst into the maze of small alleys.

 I tried to immerse myself in their culture, but it felt very clear that I don’t belong there.
 Everyone was very polite and “irrashaimasse” is hanging in the air as soon as they see me on the horizon, but as a gaijin one is forever doomed to be left outside their secrets.
 Especially if you’re tall enough to bust your head into their delicate ceiling ornaments.